oscarmonllor99/cosmokdtree/README.md

 distances = query%dist
 ```

-Several query functions are available: 'knn_search', 'ball_search' and 'box_search'.
+Several query functions are available: `knn_search`, `ball_search` and `box_search`.
 The first finds the $k$-nearest neighbours from a point, the second finds all neighbours within a $R$ distance from a point and, the last one finds all points inside a query box.
 In the first two cases, we provide the option (`sorted = .true.`) to sort results by ascending distance to the query point.
 In all cases, if `PERIODIC=1`, periodic boundary conditions will be taken into account.